serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/JsonLocalTextAssetsAttribute/JsonLocalTextAssetsAttribute.md

 # JsonLocalTextAssetsAttribute constructor
 **namespace:** *[Serenity.ComponentModel](../../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Initializes a new instance of the [`JsonLocalTextAssetsAttribute`](../JsonLocalTextAssetsAttribute.md) class.
+Registers a folder with json local text files packed as static web assets for the assembly

 ```csharp
 public JsonLocalTextAssetsAttribute(string path)
 ```

+## Remarks

+Initializes a new instance of the [`JsonLocalTextAssetsAttribute`](../JsonLocalTextAssetsAttribute.md) class.

 ## See Also